 Frequently Asked Questions

-What is the legal notice period in South Africa?
+How is notice pay calculated in South Africa?

 Can I negotiate a shorter notice period in South Africa?